learn-co-curriculum/dsc-performing-principal-component-analysis/README.md

 ## Step 4: Calculate the eigenvectors and eigenvalues of the covariance matrix

 Since the covariance matrix is square, we can calculate the eigenvectors and eigenvalues for this matrix.
 These are rather important, as they tell us useful information about our data.
 Here are the EIgenvectors and eigenvalues for above data.
 Calculating these by hand requires tedious matrix manipulation.
-We shall soon look at how to do this in python with much ease.
+We'll soon find out how to do this pretty easily in Python.
 <img src="eigen.png" width=400>

 ### So what do they mean?